FlxAV/SWEN303-Expense-App-p2/usability_test_plan.md

 #### Testing Overview

 Because of busy schedules due to assignments and exams for participants from both groups, testing will be conducted asynchronously to accommodate participants' .
-Communication and coordination will occur through Discord, and a Google Form will guide participants through the tasks and collect their feedback.This allows the other group to complete their part of the testing whenever they have time.
+Communication and coordination will occur through Discord, and a Google Form will guide participants through the tasks and collect their feedback.
+This allows the other group to complete their part of the testing whenever they have time.

 #### Training